colin969/Kongregate-Patched-APIs/README.md

 # Kongregate Patched APIs

-Contains a set of patched Kongregate APIs designed to allow functionality with the offical Website
+Contains a set of patched Kongregate APIs designed to allow functionality with the offical Website, as well as instructions to create them.

+Designed to run on top of Kongregate flash games fixer by Matrix, since that fixes flashvars being decoded properly when given to Ruffle.
+When run without, it will attempt to establish a connection to Kongregate with incorrectly formatted parameters and fail.

+Matrix's flashvar fixing script: https://greasyfork.org/en/scripts/438325-kongregate-flash-games-fixer

 Original source links:
 - AS2: http://api.kongregate.com/flash/API_f99fa1a5a43e48224ae2c0177064456d.swf
 - AS3: https://chat.kongregate.com/flash/API_AS3_d43c4b859e74432475c1627346078677.swf

-## JavaScript Modifications
+## Modification Details

-Ruffle does not currently implement the arbitrary JS calls that the API requires.
-Instead, you must insert the functions described in replace.js to allow it to function properly, and to patch an issue with Kong incorrectly finding compataible divs.
+Ruffle does not currently implement the `ExternalInterface.call` functionality to run arbitrary JavaScript that the Flash API uses, and won't in the forseeable future due to security concerns.

-Function must run inside the game's iframe.
+This repo describes the changes needed (which can be done via JPEXS) to the Flash API swfs to use pre-defined JavaScript functions instead. `replace.js` contains these pre-defined functions, as well as a `fetch()` interceptor which will return the pre-modified API files from this repo instead of those on Kongregate's servers.

+The pre-defined JS functions should be loaded inside the game's frame. e.g `https://game115608.konggames.com/games/light_bringer777/learn-to-fly-2/frame/3c45607c-c718-4027-ad27-333bdd6a3473/?kongregate_host=www.kongregate.com` (Matcher `*://*.konggames.com/games/*/*/frame/*`)

+### Note on AS2 games

+AS2 games will not work on Kongregate, though I have verified the API changes work locally.
+Normally, the AS2 api is loaded directly and passed the game swf url via `game_swf`.
+Kongregate currently loads the game directly instead.
+API properties will not be present until this is merged either. https://github.com/ruffle-rs/ruffle/pull/16210/

 ## Flash API Modifications